AceCentre/morAce/README.md

 * [Adaptive Design](https://www.adaptivedesign.org) - who have been great recently about pushing along the morse agenda
 * Adafruit.
 For being amazing.
 * [deeproadrash](https://www.freelancer.co.uk/u/deeproadrash) who helped immensely with a lot of the code on this project.
 TY!
+* [f1andrew](https://github.com/f1andrew) -Andrii Pavlyshyn who has done a lot of the changes to circuitPy and ironed out a lot of bugs.

 ### Similar projects